 Across the country, communities and states are working to create more inclusive solar plans and policies.
 From Washington, D.C.’s Solar for All initiative to Illinois’ Clean Energy Jobs Bill, there are concerted efforts to ensure the benefits of solar energy are shared by all.

-Creating more equitable energy strategies—strategies that are built and operated to serve the entire community—requires designing more inclusive and engaging planning processes that are transparent and accountable, involve a diverse set of stakeholders, and offer opportunities to shape programs and set community priorities.
+Creating more equitable energy strategies—strategies built and operated to serve the entire community—requires designing more inclusive and engaging planning processes that are transparent and accountable, involve a diverse set of stakeholders, and offer opportunities to shape programs and set community priorities.

 Through Solar Market Pathways, projects worked to:

-Creating innovative plans and strategies to expand the use of solar energy and drive down costs requires a process that engages a variety of stakeholders to help understand, assess, and ultimately change the status quo.
-Whether it’s building a single solar installation or creating a regional solar deployment strategy, projects will be more successful when they’re supported by a diverse set of champions and a team of engaged stakeholders.
+Creating innovative plans and strategies that continue to expand the use of solar energy and drive down costs requires a process that engages a variety of stakeholders to help understand, assess, and ultimately change the status quo.
+Whether they’re building a single solar installation or creating a regional solar deployment strategy, projects will be more successful when they’re supported by a diverse set of champions and a team of engaged stakeholders.

 Designing an engagement strategy begins with clearly articulating the end goal and identifying who needs to be engaged and why.
 A successful stakeholder engagement process is almost always multi-faceted.
 Establishing a strategy upfront can help ensure the right people are engaged at the right times, resources are used efficiently, and project and stakeholder expectations are realistic.